vlle/vlle/README.md

-### hello world! 👋
+### hello

-who am i?

-i’m artemii kulikov, a 25-year-old living in moscow.
+i’m artemii kulikov.

-### what do i do?

-i work at wildberries as golang swe. i’m still open to contributing to open-source projects because i enjoy collaborating and learning from others.
+i work at wildberries as golang swe. i’m open to contributing to open-source projects, and i love coffee

-### contact info:

-	•	email: workerco@student.21-school.ru

-### note:

 all opinions i share online are my own and do not reflect those of my employer.